-- The student will meet with the course chair and/or with their Assistant Dean, depending on the circumstances of the specific concern or violation. - The form is then referred to the Associate Dean for Student Affairs and kept in the student's academic file. - The student must meet with the Associate Dean for Student Affairs. - The student's academic and professional status will be discussed at the Academic Performance Committee and their academic/professional standing status will be changed. - A change in status will be reported in the Medical Student Performance Evaluation (MSPE). - Student may also be referred to the UCLA Office of Student Conduct.
+- 1. The student will meet with the course chair and/or with their Assistant Dean, depending on the circumstances of the specific concern or violation. - 2.
+The form is then referred to the Associate Dean for Student Affairs and kept in the student's academic file. - 3.
+The student must meet with the Associate Dean for Student Affairs.